 To determine where the highest-paying ultrasound jobs are around the country, we provide facts and figures from the Bureau of Labor Statistics.
 Keep reading to discover which states have the highest-paid sonographers and strongest job markets.

 Wait, Are Ultrasound Techs and Sonographers the Same?

 Generally speaking, ultrasound techs and diagnostic medical sonographers (DMS) are the same career.
 The main job duty of any ultrasound tech

 requires taking precise, professional images of the inside of a patient’s body with state-of-the-art equipment.
 Other tasks include:

-- Keeping equipment in fine running order.
+- Keeping equipment in working order

-- Working with radiologists and physicians to understand images.
+- Working with experts to understand images

 What Is the Average Sonographer Salary?

 If you’re looking into the exciting field of ultrasound technology, you’ll be happy to hear that it’s one of the highest-paid allied healthcare careers out there.